Carawebs/wp-custom-content/README.md

 ## Config Files
 Sample config files are provided in the `/sample-config` directory.

-By default, the plugin looks for config files in the Bedrock `config` directory - which is outside the document root for the project.
+By default, the plugin looks for config files in the `config` directory.
+You could amend this  - which is outside the document root for the project.
 If you're using a regular WordPress installation, you may need to fork this plugin and modify the path to the config files:

 ~~~php
 <?php